phorton1/Arduino-theClock3/docs/wood.md

 5mm tubes and it's gears during the alignment process.

 ![wood-gears3.jpg](images/wood-gears3.jpg)

-*note: this photo is an assembly from a previous clock.
+*Note: above photo is an assembly from a previous clock.
 Be sure to glue the **correct gears** together (as shown in the previous image) in their **proper orientation!!***
 Also ***note*** that, wheras there are always **two** small *pinon gears* glued to the larger gears, there is **only one** *3/16" spacer* glued to the front of the *Hours2b* gear.